What to expect from my first dentist appointment

 Going to the dentist is hardly anyone’s favourite activity, but it’s an essential part of keeping you and your family healthy.
 At nib, we offer a range of Extras covers that include benefits for dental care.
-If you’re already an nib member, you can check your current policy using Online Services.
+If you’re already an nib member, you can check your current policy using member account.
 Alternatively, you can get a quote online in just minutes.

 When you’re ready to book your dental appointment, our nib First Choice Network should be your first port of call to potentially reduce your out-of-pocket expenses.
 It’s our community of specially-selected health providers who have agreed to provide nib members with quality healthcare and great customer service at competitive treatment fees.